nex3/rb-pygments/README.md

 ## Requirements

-yard-pygments requires that Pygments be installed.
+rb-pygments requires that Pygments be installed.
 Since Pygments is written in Python, it needs to be installed manually.
 If you've got [`easy_install`](http://peak.telecommunity.com/DevCenter/EasyInstall), you can do